dpaquette/BugTracker.NET/Blog 5 - Security.md

 In BugTracker.NET we have identified a couple of poor practices that may be exploitable.
 Some of them are easy fixes and others are, well, catastrophically difficult.
 Let's examine BugTracker.NET's security issues by going through the top 10 security exploits on OWSP's list.
 Before we start remember that these aren't the only security exploits in the world.

 I once did some work for a large engineering multinational who had a software security group.
 This group's mandate was to review applications deployed internally and access their security.
-Unfortunatly the security team had been pulled from the general population of programmers and were not given any additional training.
+Unfortunately the security team had been pulled from the general population of programmers and were not given any additional training.
 Thus their entire approach to security was predicated on complying with the top 10 list.
 We mortal developers had to address each point before being permitted to deploy our application.
 Despite the application I developed having no backing database I still had to come up with an approach for eliminating SQL injection attacks.
 Much hilarity ensued.

 We'll just take a cursory look at all the potential issues in this post.
 Those that require more investigation and correction will be addressed in follow up posts.